nicolasbose/jgr-wave-coupling-code-2025JC023741R/README.md

 ## Notes on Data Availability

 * Full-resolution datasets (e.g., NetCDF model outputs and LiDAR observations) are not included in this repository due to file size and access restrictions.
-* A subset of data and/or processed outputs sufficient for reproducibility isavailable upon request in the submitted manuscript.
+* A subset of data and/or processed outputs sufficient for reproducibility is available upon request in the submitted manuscript.

 ---